The Mavs continued their series of games against Eastern Conference opponents on Sunday at the AAC…

 7 - Bench Range.
 Calderon has proven to be an elite 3 point scorer, and doesn't necessarily need the attention Monta and Dirk draw to be a sharpshooting sniper from deep.
 The attention Dirk and Monta draw from defenses is a tremendous help to their teammate's shooting percentages, but Calderon is one player who doesn't need that help.
 Jose will continue to shoot a high percentage even when paired with lesser talent (he led the entire NBA in 3p% last season)—and thus it would be wise to use the Dirk+Monta dynamo to help bring up the shooting percentages of Harris, meanwhile pairing Jose with a bench unit allows those players to benefit from his spacing and elite shooting.

 6 – Uber Two-Man Game.
 Devin thrives off the pick-and-roll, and he already has a ton of chemistry with Mavs Co-Captain Dirk Nowitzki.
-These two could end up being the most cohesive and effective duo in Dallas since Jason Terry and Dirk ran down the AAC’s runway.
+These two could end up being the most cohesive and effective duo in Dallas since Jason Terry and Dirk ran down the AAC's runway.
+The Dallas Mavericks get such a boost from Devin Harris that he should start.

 5 - Veteran Leadership.
 Harris has been praised for his leadership on and off the court by a myriad of well-respected minds from Wisconsin's Bo Ryan to fellow all-star LeBron James to current head coach Rick Carlisle (whom most recently referred to Harris' availability to the team as a "Godsend").
 It's part of the reason Harris is one of the few players to be named a Captain in every locker room he's played in.
 Mavs rookie Shane Larkin has often commented on how much of a help Harris has been in his development.